flowest/FuseeNetworkTutorial/README.md

 ![twoDLLs](img/6.1_dlls.JPG)

 In the last step, you have to integrate these two .DLL files and the ```protobuf-net.dll``` in you client and server application.
 To do this, rightclick the "References" node in the respective "Core" project of both applications, select "Add Reference..." and add the same ```protobuf-net.dll``` like before.
 Also add the two .DLL files located in the server applications Debug folder in the same way to both applications. **Save** your respective project.
-Don't forget to link (just) the ```protobuf-net.dll``` relatively to your ```FuseeRoot``` enviroment variable, like you did [before](#rellink).
+Don't forget to link (just) the ```protobuf-net.dll``` relatively to your ```FuseeRoot``` environment variable, like you did [before](#rellink).

 If you are able to rebuild your projects, you did everything right.